Disclaimer: Hikaru no Go was written by Yumi Hotta and illustrated by Takeshi Obata. I do not, in any way, profit from this story.

 Two voices had exclaimed the same apology at the very same time.

-Hikaru looked up to see that he had bumped into a boy around his age with a bob-cut hairstyle.
+Hikaru had bumped into a boy around his age with a bob-cut hairstyle.
 And even though it was the weekend, the kid was dressed in a neatly-pressed school uniform he didn't recognize.

 The two of them stared at one another.

-Hikaru's been tutored by Sai in go for a while now, so he could understand the dangerous position of black Sai pointed out to him during the tournament.
+Hikaru's been tutored by Sai in go for a while now, so he could understand the dangerous position black was in when Sai pointed it out to him during the tournament.
 He probably couldn't have figured it out himself, of course, but he was able to see it with his tutor pointing it out to him.
 And that is Hikaru's go level at this point in the story.